abhijeetamle/Process-Flow-Logs/README.md

 ## Process-Flow-Logs

+### Run code
+#### Run online using GitHub CodeSpaces
+- Code can be executed online using github codespaces (requires github login).
+- Go to Code -> Codespaces -> create new codespace
+- Go to file ProcessLogs.py, run code using option run python file in terminal. (same environment as VS code)
+- To update input files lookup_table.csv or logs.txt, upload those files and update file name in the last section of the code.
+- Output files for tags and combination will be generated in the same directory.

+#### Run locally on laptop
+- To run code locally, input files required
+    - logs.txt
+    - lookup_table.csv
+    - protocol_numbers.csv
+    - ProcessLogs.py
+- Update dir_path to current directory where all above files are present

 ### Assumptions:
 1) Flow log record format: fields taken from the AWS flow log records only version 2 in the same order
 URL: https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html